Understanding Hyperpigmentation and Its Causes

 Conditions such as acne, ageing and sensitive skin have taken the spotlight in skincare over the years.
 Hyperpigmentation has thus been long neglected although it is a major concern for people of colour.
 It has also been found that 90% of women can have pigment irregularities at some stage of their life, making it all the more perplexing why there are not many products dedicated to treating hyperpigmentation.

-At Sachi Skin, we took this challenging dermal state into our stride to create the Triphala Pigmentation Corrector to be the first brand in the UK dedicated to addressing the hyperpigmentation state while taking diverse skin tones nuances into account.
+At Sachi Skin, we took this challenging dermal condition into our stride to create the Triphala Pigmentation Corrector to be the first brand in the UK dedicated to addressing the hyperpigmentation while taking diverse skin tones nuances into account.

 Disclaimer: Please note none of the above constitutes medical advice.
 Always seek medical advice if you have any concerns or are looking to treat a medical condition.